v4nn4/v4nn4.github.io/_posts/2023-10-24-stable-diffusion-and-time-reversal.md

 title: Stable Diffusion and time reversal
 ---

-I recently spent some time reading about the algorithm behind [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release).
-It heavily relies on a 40-years-old result on diffusion processes[^1].
-In essence, this result states that there exists an explicit path from an initial probability distribution $$p$$ to a random noise (a normal distribution), and that this path can be reversed.
+I recently spent some time reading about the algorithm behind [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) and other similar models.
+It relies essentially on a 40-years-old result on diffusion processes[^1].
+In short, this result states that there exists an explicit path from an initial probability distribution $$p$$ to a random noise (a normal distribution), and that this path can be reversed.

 One application of this concept is in sampling : we can draw a sample from a random noise and use the backward diffusion to obtain a sample from $$p$$.
-In practice, $$p$$ is the distribution of pixels colors in a $$N \times N$$ image.
+In computer vision, $$p$$ is the distribution of pixels colors in a $$N \times N$$ image.
 The dimension of this problem is $$3N^2$$ since images have 3 color channels (red, green and blue).
 The initial release of Stable Diffusion was using $$N=512$$.

-In this document, I'll delve into the mechanics of reverse-time diffusions in lower dimensions and derive equations to build a better understanding and intuition.
+In this document, I'll delve into the mechanics of reverse-time diffusions in dimension 1 (one pixel, one color channel) and derive equations to build a better understanding and intuition.

 ## Forward diffusion

 The transition from an image to noise is accomplished by repetitively introducing random perturbations to our initial distribution.
-This is achieved mathematically using an [Ornstein-Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
+This can be achieved mathematically using an [Ornstein-Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
 The Ornstein-Uhlenbeck process is defined by the following stochastic differential equation (SDE) :

 $$ dX_t = - \theta (X_t - \mu) dt + \sigma dW_t $$

-where $$W$$ is a Brownian motion defined on a probability space $$(\Omega, \mathcal{F}, P)$$.
+where $$W$$ is a Brownian motion defined on some probability space $$(\Omega, \mathcal{F}, P)$$.
 The first term is forcing the mean to converge to $$\mu$$, while the second term is adding noise.

 We can show using [Itô's formula](https://en.wikipedia.org/wiki/It%C3%B4%27s_lemma) with $$f(t, x) = x e^{\theta t}$$ that